usds/equity_practice/flagship-tools.md

 [Template](https://app.mural.co/t/usdigitalservice0135/m/usdigitalservice0135/1699304349451/54[…]6fef29a54c8965cb98defdae74d67?sender=u251162188f56721a08512222) (in Mural)

-# Wanna contribute to this evolving work?
+# Want to contribute to this evolving work?
 We need your helping hands!
 Drop us (Celeste Espinoza, Jeremy Zitomer, Alex Bornkessel, Natasha Jamal) a DM and we’ll connect you.

 **Environmental scan of tools and resources**